nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-Simple class parameters are simple but properties ( getter/setters ) are unusual.
-If method does not say it's public or private it is private.
+Class parameters just use the 'var', variable keyword.
+Properties ( getter/setters ) are unusual.
+If method does not say it's public or private it is private, so message here is private and only accessible from methods in Test class.

 ```Haxe
 function main() ( new Test() ).haxeMessage();
 class Test {